7. Research Degrees

 5. It is the responsibility of departments to present to the Head of the Graduate School a full and reasoned case on behalf of students seeking extensions.
-Applications should be forwarded to AQRO well in advance of the deadline for submission of the thesis to allow time for consideration of the request.
+Applications should be forwarded to the Graduate School well in advance of the deadline for submission of the thesis to allow time for consideration of the request.
 Applications should include:

-(i) An application form, available online, giving full details of the student and candidature, to be signed by the supervisor, head of department and Institute Director of Postgraduate Studies.
+(i) An application form, available online, giving full details of the student and candidature, to be signed by the supervisor, head of department, Associate Dean for Research and the student.

-(ii) A letter from the student explaining the reasons for the request.
+(ii) A statement from the student explaining the reasons for the request.